ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     List of active hosts in the current play run limited by the serial, aka 'batch'.
 Failed/Unreachable hosts are not considered 'active'.

 ansible_play_hosts
     List of hosts in the current play run, not limited by the serial.
-Failed/Unreachable hosts are included in this list.
+Failed/Unreachable hosts are excluded from this list.

 ansible_play_hosts_all
     List of all the hosts that were targeted by the play